AlterioDev/juniper-mist-laravel/README.md

 composer require basduchambre/juniper-mist-laravel
 ```

-To publish the `junipermist.php` config file, run the following command
+To publish the `junipermist.php` config file, run the following command.
+Publishing will also make an Alias `JuniperMist`, so you don't have to import.

 ```
 php artisan vendor:publish --provider="Basduchambre\JuniperMist\JuniperMistServiceProvider"